dan-reid/Generative-Design-Max-MSP/README.md

 - A perlin noise genertor.

 ### Naming convention
-For the sake of consistency, this package following the naming convention of `mgraphics` and therefor all method names are in snake_case rather then camelCase.
+For the sake of consistency, this package following the naming convention of `mgraphics` and therefore all method names are in snake_case rather then camelCase.

 ### [Calculations](https://github.com/danreidxy/Generative-Design-Max-MSP/blob/add-examples/code/m4x.calculation.js)